RTL Logo

 Italy: the lifestyle is attractive, but there are demands.

-In Italy, the main pathway for retirees is the elective residence visa (elective residenceThis program, created especially for those who wish to live in the country without working, requires proof of stable income from passive sources such as retirement or investments.
-The amount is around €31 per person annually, but may vary depending on the region and the specific circumstances. consulate.
+In Italy, the main pathway for retirees is the elective residence visa (elective residenceThis program, created specifically for those who wish to live in the country without working, requires proof of stable income from passive sources such as retirement or investments.
+The amount is around €31 per year per person, but may vary depending on the region and consulate.

 In addition, the applicant must present private health insurance, a rental agreement or proof of property ownership, and a detailed plan of stay.
 The visa does not grant automatic access to the Italian public healthcare system, nor does it allow work or business.
 Despite this, the country attracts thousands of foreigners, mainly Americans, British, and Brazilians, interested in life in historic villages and rural areas.